 Members of the European Ego-Documents Archive and Collections Network (EDAC) convened for a virtual meeting on 17 October 2020.
-The focus of the meeting were discussions on how the Covid-19 pandemic has affected individual organisations and about the prospective 2021 EDAC conference.
+The focus of the meeting was discussions on how the Covid-19 pandemic has affected individual organisations and about the prospective 2021 EDAC conference.
 The Expatriate Archive Centre (EAC) is the Secretariat of EDAC.
 Kristine Racina, the director of the EAC, moderated the meeting.

 EDAC members were asked to consider before the meeting how the pandemic has led to changes in their organisation, what they wished they knew before the pandemic started, and how the EDAC network can be of assistance.
 Countries across Europe have taken various measures at different times throughout the year to lockdown or otherwise restrict public attendance of institutions such as archives, museums, galleries, and libraries.
 The responses by the EDAC network organisations are likewise varied, but all show a great degree of resiliency.